DCRs #2 - AgentDirectToStore

 Here are the most important constraints:

-- Azure VM Only: This DCR works exclusively with Azure VMs; Microsoft has stated there are no plans to support Arc-enabled machines.
+1. Azure VM Only: This DCR works exclusively with Azure VMs; Microsoft has stated there are no plans to support Arc-enabled machines.

-- Event Log Structure: While you can collect Windows Event logs, the SecurityEvent and WindowsEvent (WEF) structures are not available.
+2. Windows Event Log Structure: While you can collect Windows Event logs, the SecurityEvent and WindowsEvent (WEF) structures are not available.
 All logs arrive in the native Event log format.
+Unsupported Windows Security Event schema Unsupported Windows Security Event schema

-- Syslog Format: Syslog is supported, but not in the CEF (CommonSecurityLog) format.
+3. Syslog Format: Syslog is supported, but not in the CEF (CommonSecurityLog) format.
 All Syslog-based sources are ingested as raw Syslog, which can limit downstream processing and compatibility.

-- No transformKQL: Data transformation via KQL queries in this DCR type is not supported.
+5. No transformKQL: Data transformation via KQL queries in this DCR type is not supported.
+No support for transformKql No support for transformKql

-- Different format: The logs will have a slightly different format than what you are used to in Sentinel.
+6. Different format: The logs will have a slightly different format than what you are used to in Sentinel.
 This could require some queries to be rewritten.
+Syslog log format in Event Hub Syslog log format in Event Hub - see the Message field instead of SyslogMessage

 Scenarios

-- Azure-Hosted Log Collectors: Many organizations already run collector VMs (such as Syslog collectors) in Azure.
-These machines often handle large log volumes, and since this DCR is already available, it can be utilized for this dataset right away.
+1. Azure-Hosted Log Collectors: Many organizations already run collector VMs (such as Syslog collectors) in Azure.
+These machines often handle large log volumes, and since this DCR is already available, it can be utilized for this big dataset right away.
 AgentDirectToStore DCRs can forward all these noisy logs to a Storage Account or Event Hub (and subsequently to Azure Data Explorer) without complex or custom setups.

-- Simpler Pipelines: Currently, most companies use Logstash or similar tools to send data to ADX.
+2. Simpler Pipelines: Currently, most companies use Logstash or similar tools to send data to ADX.
 While these tools offer flexibility, they require additional management.
-The AgentDirectToStore DCR offers a simpler - though more limited - alternative for direct forwarding.
-For smaller companies, the ability to simplify tool management by reducing the number of tools to handle (no need for Logstash or FluentBit) while gaining cloud-based administration capabilities is a major advantage, highlighting the benefit of this DCR type.
+The AgentDirectToStore DCR offers a simpler - though more limited - alternative for direct event forwarding.
+Smaller companies benefit from managing fewer tools - no Logstash or Fluent Bit - while still gaining cloud-based administration.

 Note: The log format will differ from what you’d see in standard Log Analytics tables.
 Some enrichment data may be missing, and field names could vary (for example, Syslog messages may lack fields like SyslogMessage or TimeGenerated).
 So, do not consider this a one-to-one copy of data in Sentinel.